shogun-mar/Pygame-ASCII-Image-Converter/README.md

 # Pygame-ASCII-Image-Converter
-Application made with Pygame to convert images into ASCII art.
+Application made with Pygame to convert images and videos into ASCII or pixel art depending on the file selected.

 ## Installation